Dedicated to Frankie Hutton.

 The “Terror-of-the-Situation” is a sign of abnormality, as we have seen.
 We must now search in Beelzebub’s Tales for signs of normality.
 Well, there are many signs of normality in the book.
 Normality is never defined explicitly.
 However, we can infer that a definition of normality is the harmonious functioning of man’s three brains, as we said at the opening of this talk.
 One sign of normality that is related to this inference is presented in the last chapter of the book, Chapter XLVIII, under the title “From the Author.”
 In this chapter Mr. Gurdjieff steps out of character and tells us, in not allegorical form, how he sees things.
 In essence what he tells us is that only a man in possession of his “I” is a Real Man, a “man without-quotation-marks,” as he so picturesquely puts it.
 Before further elaboration, we must notice that “I” is described in the first chapter of the book (p.
 38) in two ways: The first as a “relatively transferable arising, depending on the quality of the functioning of thought, feeling, and organic automation;” and the second as “the compound result of consciousness, subconsciousness, and instinct.”
 We must reflect on these two descriptions of “I.”

 At the very outset of Chapter XLVIII we are told that the whole individuality of every man who has reached responsible life must consists of four definite distinct personalities.
 The first of these four independent personalities is the totality of automatic functioning most people ignorantly name “consciousness” or, at best, “mentation.”
 The second of the four personalities consists of the sum of the results of the data deposited and fixed from perceptions gathered by man through his six organs (six and not five) functioning in accordance with newly perceived impressions and the sensitivity of which depends upon transmitted heredity and the conditions of the preparatory formation of the given individual for responsible existence.
+This second part of man is his feeling center or brain charged with channeling his emotions.
 The third independent part of man’s whole being is what is known as his organism, the quality of which also depends on heredity factors and the circumstances during man’s preparatory formation.

 “And the fourth, which should also be a separate part of the whole individual, is none other than the manifestation of the totality of the results of the already automatized functioning of all the personalities independently formed and independently educated in him, that is to say, it is the part which is called in being-“I” (B.T., p.
 1190).